arun2pratap/expandCollapse/README.md

 Download Demo to see demo

 ##How to use:
-Call the plugin on the set of elements to add the effect.
+Call the plugin on the HTML table elements to see the effect.

 ##Options:
 ```javascript